Vylathur

 Vylathur is a village in Thrissur district in Kerala state in south India, close to Guruvayoor.
 The commercial town of Kunnamkulam is also a few minutes drive.
 The post office which serves the place is Nhamanghat (Pin Code 679563).

 Vylathur is a multi-religion centre.
-The St. Cyriac's Church is famous for its festival of St Cyriac and St Sebastian.
+The St. Cyriac's Church is located in Vylathur.
+It famous for its festival of St Cyriac and St Sebastian.
 Sri Thrikkanamukku Siva temple is famous for the Sivarathri festival.

 The commercial centre of this place is Nayarangadi.

 Assembly constituency is Guruvayoor and parliament constituency is Thrissur and belongs to Vadakkekad panchayath.